Contracts & Independent Study Projects

 The ISP requirement addresses five educational objectives:

 A student chooses a topic in consultation with a faculty member who agrees to become the ISP advisor.
-The ISP Handbook, and the ISP Workshop held in November of each year, provide guidance to students as to the types of ISPs that faculty encourage.
-Projects may be carefully defined at the beginning, or left open-ended and exploratory.
-The content and demands should be roughly equivalent to that of a term-length tutorial.
-A full-time, four-week academic activity, the ISP is incompatible with full-time employment, a regular semester contract, or a second, simultaneous ISP.
-One New College ISP counts as one unit.
+The ISP Handbook and the ISP Workshop held in November of each year, guide students as to the types of ISPs that faculty encourage.
+Projects may be carefully defined at the beginning.
+The content and demands should be roughly equivalent to those of a term-length tutorial.
+A full-time, three to-four-week academic activity, the ISP is incompatible with full-time employment, a regular semester contract, or a second, simultaneous ISP.
+One New College ISP 3 or 4 credits.
 Three ISPs are required for graduation.
 A student may register for a fourth ISP.
-A fourth ISP may be necessary for completion of Area of Concentration requirements.
+A fourth ISP may be necessary for completion of the Area of Concentration requirements.
 To register for a fourth ISP, please reference the instructions below.

-The first ISP must take place as on-campus study in order to assure the opportunity for frequent consultation between student and ISP advisor.
+It is strongly recommended that the first ISP take place on campus to ensure strong support for the student and consultation with their advisor.
 When strongly justified by the educational benefits of a project, including a project completed abroad, a student may petition the Provost for a waiver of this requirement.
 To petition for a waiver, a student should submit a Provost Petition form.
 The petition should be accompanied by the completed Independent Study Project Description Form and a letter of support from the project advisor.
 Transfer students are not bound by this requirement, although on-campus study during the first ISP is strongly recommended.
 When practical, subsequent ISPs should also be done as on-campus study to permit advisor-student consultation.

 Renegotiating the ISP

-ISPs may be renegotiated with respect to topic, scope, etc. at the discretion of the original ISP advisor by filing a revised ISP Description form with the Office of the Registrar.
-The renegotiation deadline for ISP proposals is at 5:00 p.m. on the third business day of the ISP period.
-Renegotiation of an ISP Description form that was submitted on time will not be assessed a late fee.
-If a student is registered for an ISP and fails to submit an Interterm ISP Description form to the Office of the Registrar by the renegotiation deadline, the student forfeits payment for the ISP, and the ISP is recorded on the student’s permanent academic record as “Unsatisfactory.”
+ISPs may be renegotiated with respect to topic, scope, etc., at the discretion of the original ISP advisor by filing a revised ISP Description form with the Office of the Registrar.
+The final renegotiation deadline for ISP proposal is the third business day of the ISP period.
+Renegotiation of an ISP Proposal form that was submitted on time will not be assessed a late fee.
+If a student is registered for an ISP and fails to submit an updated ISP Proposal form to the Office of the Registrar by the renegotiation deadline, the student forfeits payment for the ISP.
 Changes to the topic and ISP advisor after the renegotiation deadline require a successful petition to the Provost.

 Summer ISPs

 Students can earn ISP credit during the summer in two ways.
 With approval from their contract sponsor, students can pursue a summer internship for ISP credit under supervision of NCF's Center for Career Engagement and Opportunity; the evaluation for this ISP would be due before the start of the fall term at New College.
 The other option, with faculty sponsor approval and a completed Summer ISP Description Form, allows a student to enroll in academic activities at an accredited college or university for at least 4 semester credit hours (or 6 quarter hours).
 The credit hours must be earned with a grade of C or better at the host institution in order to receive transfer credit for an ISP at New College.
-Students who complete a Summer ISP abroad for academic credit need to submit off-campus study forms and documents at abroad.ncf.edu.
-Since credit for only one ISP may be accepted in transfer, students should ensure they have not already earned transfer credit for an ISP.
+Students who complete a Summer ISP abroad for academic credit need to submit off-campus study forms and documents at abroad.ncf.edu

-May 2nd, or the next business day if May 2nd falls on a weekend, is the deadline for submission of the Summer ISP Description Form to the Office of the Registrar.
-The contract sponsor also serves as the ISP advisor on the Summer ISP Description Form.
+Refer to the academic calendar for the deadline for submission of the Summer ISP Description Form to the Office of the Registrar.
+The contract sponsor also serves as the ISP advisor on the Summer ISP Proposal Form.
 Completion of the summer ISP is due by the day before fall classes begin at New College.
 The official college transcript for the work must be received no later than the last day of classes of the subsequent fall semester.
 The contract sponsor and/or the host institution may set earlier deadlines for completion and transcript submission.

 Deadlines for Completing ISPs